February 05, 2015

 Arch Linux on a MacBook Pro Part 4 - System Configuration

-Determine the version of MacBook Pro you have.
+##Determine the MacBook Pro version Determine the version of MacBook Pro you have.
 These instructions are for a Mid 2010 model or 6,2 in Apple parlance.
 Minor hardware differences may make these instructions not work if you have a significantly different MacBook Pro, e.g., one with a SSD.

-Insert the USB drive containing the bootable Arch ISO (from Arch Linux on a MacBook Pro Part 1 - Creating a USB Installer) and boot or restart the MBP.
+##Boot from the Arch USB Drive Insert the USB drive containing the bootable Arch ISO (from Arch Linux on a MacBook Pro Part 1 - Creating a USB Installer) and boot or restart the MBP.
 Hold the left Option key down until the drive selection window appears.

 EFI Boot disk using the arrow keys, and press